What Is Creatine?

 I Want To Start Taking Creatine – Is It Safe?

-Creatine is the most researched supplement in the health and fitness industry.
-To date, studies do not indicate that there are any long-term health effects resulting from creatine supplementation and it is deemed safe.
+Creatine is the most extensively researched supplement in the world (over 1,000 trials to date).
+Studies do not indicate that there are any long-term health effects resulting from creatine supplementation and it is deemed safe.

 What Are The Side Effects?